 Yes!
 That’s exactly how I cook it.
 I usually get a not-too-thick top round steak (1 inch is good).
 I marinate it for a few hours, then pan-fry it on the stove in a cast-iron skillet.

 If you have a frozen top round steak, it’s perfectly fine to marinate it while it’s still frozen.
 I do it often.
 Simply place the frozen steak in a resealable bag with the marinade and place in the fridge overnight.

 If your cast iron skillet is well-seasoned, there’s no need to add oil to the pan before frying the steak.
 If you do want to add fat to the skillet, use fats that are appropriate for high heat cooking, such as avocado oil.

 Medium-rare is best

-In terms of the level of doneness, I can’t stress enough how important it is for the success of this London broil recipe to cook the steak lightly.
+In terms of the level of doneness, I can’t stress enough how important it is to cook the steak lightly.
 Rare is best, and definitely no more than medium-rare.